PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Get new compliance types
 ````````````````````````
-Fetches a list of the consent types that a visitor hasn't seen yet.
+Fetches a list of the consent types that are new in the setup and for which the decision has not yet been saved in the `ppms_privacy_[appId]` cookie.

 Code::